leoandersoon/currency-exchange/README.md

 ### Built With

-I built this program by using Python and forex-python library.
-If you don't have them, you can install following links;
+This program built by using Python and forex-python library.
+If you don't have them, you can install on the following links;
 * [Python 3](https://www.python.org/ftp/python/3.9.6/Python-3.9.6.tar.xz)
 * [forex-python library](https://forex-python.readthedocs.io/en/latest/installation.html)